Chanikya5793/practice-thotakura/README.md

 | Marie Curie | Groundbreaking research in radioactivity | 1867-11-07 | 1934-07-04 |
 | Elon Musk | Innovation in space and EVs | 1971-06-28 | — |
 | Kalpana Chawla | Inspiration in aerospace | 1962-03-17 | 2003-02-01 |

+---

+## Favorite Quotes

+> Dreams are not what you see in sleep, dreams are the things which do not let you sleep.
+>
+> Science is a beautiful gift to humanity; we should not distort it.
+>
+> — *A. P. J. Abdul Kalam*